How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

-As hurricanes, wildfires, mudslides, floods, and tornadoes are occuring more often, it is important that you and your family prepare for in the event of a world-wide emergency or natural disaster.
+As hurricanes, wildfires, mudslides, floods, and tornadoes are occurring more often, you and your family must prepare for the event of a worldwide emergency or natural disaster.

 Clothing